 Single adults will be considered for both 2 apartments and - if they wish - for the small number of bedsits owned by SHA.
-If allocated a bedsit, the tenant will then be eligible to apply for a transfer to a 2 apartment and will be treated as being overcrowded by one room.

-8.11 Serious Overcrowding
+8.6 Serious Overcrowding

-Applicants who need a 4 apartment home or larger will be placed on the housing list for the size of home they need, under the standard SHA size rules.
+Applicants who need a 4-apartment home or larger will be placed on the housing list for the size of home they need, under the standard SHA size rules.
 In addition, applicants can choose to be placed on the list for properties that are one bedroom smaller than needed, if this would alleviate their current housing situation.

 If the applicant is rehoused in a smaller property, they will remain on the list for the larger size of property that would fully meet their needs.
-In this situation, the applicant's points will be reassessed based on their current housing needs and not on their original overcrowding situation
+In this situation, the applicant's points will be reassessed based on their current housing needs and not on their original overcrowding situation.